The Discovery and Development of Lakewold

 A Country Retreat

-In 1908 Emma Alexander knew a good piece of property when she saw one.
-Streetcars provided easier access to the Lakes District; and when Interlaaken was platted, Emma bought Lot 23 and built a small summer cabin on the property between 1910 and 1912.
-By 1913, the gardens were already locally famous, as the Tacoma Daily Register headlined "Nature-loving Tacomans make modern Arcady of Gravelly Lake's Shores" (11/30/1913).
+In 1908, Emma Alexander knew a good piece of property when she saw it.
+Streetcars provided easier access to the Lakes District, and when Interlaaken was platted, Emma bought Lot 23 and built a small summer cabin on the property between 1910 and 1912.
+By 1913, the gardens were already locally famous, as the Tacoma Daily Register headlined "Nature-loving Tacomans Make Modern Arcady of Gravelly Lake's Shores" (11/30/1913).

 The Making of a Horticulture Haven

-In 1938 the Griggs sold Lakewold to George Corydon and Eulalie Wagner.
-He was the son of a prominent Tacoma physician, the Vice President and Treasurer of the St. Paul and Tacoma Lumber company, as well as President of the C.W.
-Griggs Investment company and the Wilkeson Company, which was in coal production.
-She was the daughter of a prominent Seattle lumber family, the Merrill's, and is well remembered for her dedication and her contributions to the practice of landscape gardening, epitomized by Lakewold Gardens.
+In 1938, the Griggs sold Lakewold to George Corydon and Eulalie Wagner.
+The son of a prominent Tacoma physician, Everett was both the vice president and treasurer of the St. Paul and Tacoma Lumber Company, and president of the C.W.
+Griggs Investment Company and the Wilkeson Company, which was in coal production.
+Grace was the daughter of a prominent Seattle lumber family, the Merrills, and is well remembered for her dedication and her contributions to the practice of landscape gardening, epitomized by Lakewold Gardens.
 Corydon and Eulalie both loved being outdoors in the garden, and neighbors and family enjoyed parties at Lakewold.

 In 1958 Thomas Church, one of America's finest landscape architects, came to Lakewold on his first visit to the Pacific Northwest.
 Church returned regularly to suggest refinements to the garden design, always stressing the importance of drawing people into the garden.